hakanonal/geodashml/README.md

 I am also discovering and experimenting what type of code should I develop by using the following [notebook](https://github.com/hakanonal/geodashml/blob/master/experiment.ipynb).
 I keep this notebook as a journal.
 I write down all my toughts experiments, hurdeles, which pages I have checked to solve, vb...

-### 06.05.2020 Update:
-After coding some time, I have discovered that selenium can not properlly send keystrokes to scratch. selenium is actually working very well some other page however what I bealive that scratch has some preventive code to automate actions.
-That's why I am changing course for this project.
-I am trying to find another environment for the game.

 Hakan